saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``[]`` (all modules are enabled by default)

 The event may occur in which the administrator desires that a minion should not be able to execute a certain module.
-The sys module is built into the minion and cannot be disabled.
+The ``sys`` module is built into the minion and cannot be disabled.

-This setting can also tune the minion, as all modules are loaded into ram disabling modules will lower the minion's ram footprint.
+This setting can also tune the minion.
+Because all modules are loaded into system memory, disabling modules will lover the minion's memory footprint.

+Modules should be specified according to their file name on the system and not by their virtual name.
+For example, to disable ``cmd``, use the string ``cmdmod`` which corresponds to ``salt.modules.cmdmod``.

 .. code-block:: yaml